percona/pmm/docs/how-to/integrate-platform.md

 #### Prerequisites
 To ensure that PMM can establish a connection to Percona Platform:

-### Upgrade to PMM 2.27.0 or later
- Before connecting your PMM Server to Percona Platform, make sure you are using PMM version 2.27 or newer.
-Otherwise, upgrade your PMM installation beforehand.

- This is required because, starting with PMM 2.27, Percona Platform has replaced username/password authentication with access token authentication.
-Access-token authentication increases security and enables federated identity.

-  This change did not affect existing connections to PMM Platform, which were not automatically terminated.

- For more information, see [Install and set up PMM](../setting-up/index.md).

 ### Check that you are a member of an existing Platform organization

 1. Log in to [Percona Platform](https://portal.percona.com) using your Percona Account.
 If you are connecting via GitHub, make sure you set your email address as **public** in your GitHub account.
 If your email address is private instead, Percona Platform cannot access it to authenticate you.

 2. On the **Getting Started** page, check that the **Create organization** step shows an option to view your organization.